 With over 17 years of experience in the education sector, Darcy is an expert in developing and delivering content on integrating digital technologies in teaching and learning.
-She has a Master in Special and Inclusive Education from The University of Manchester in UK, and is passionate about the use of technologies to enhance learning experiences and engage learners.
-Her research focuses on digital learning, online interaction and sentiment analysis in education, all aspects she can bring into her role at The Mind Lab.
+She has a Master in Special and Inclusive Education from The University of Manchester in UK, and is passionate about the use of technologies to enhance learning experiences.
+Her research focuses on digital learning, online interaction and sentiment analysis in education, all aspects she brings into her role.

-In her role at The Mind Lab Darcy enjoys being around the diverse range of tech savvy and creative minds, and loves seeing teachers across Aotearoa graduate from our postgrad certificate with a new mindset.
-She sees each of these graduates as braver, bolder, more confident taking risks, and lifelong learners – making everything she does entirely worth it.
+Darcy enjoys being around the diverse range of tech savvy and creative minds, and loves seeing teachers across Aotearoa graduate from our postgraduate certificates with a new mindset.
+She sees our graduates as braver, bolder, more confident taking risks, and lifelong learners – making everything she does entirely worth it.

 Darcy sees the future of education in artificial intelligence and quantum computing – imagining the powerful combination of superbrain and superspeed.
 She believes it will open up a whole new level of advancement in technologies, and looks forward to seeing the impact on the education industry here in Aotearoa, and all over the world.

 Originally from Vietnam, Darcy describes her life as similar to the Japanese animated fantasy film ‘Howl’s Moving Castle’.
 Life was peaceful and uneventful until her family decided to move to a different continent.
-This then created a load of ups and downs and crazy times, but we know we’re very grateful they decided to make the move to Aotearoa!
+This caused a lot of ups and downs, but they are so grateful to have made the move to Aotearoa!